4bumuhammad/elixir-write-file-text/README.md

     6 directories, 8 files
 </pre>

-Jalankan script yang telah dibuat:
+Run the script that has been created:
 <pre>
 ❯ ./hello_world
 </pre>